The Big Book: An Updated Chapter 4

-Originally published in September, 2014 on Secular AA Kansas City
+Originally published in September, 2014 on the Secular AA Kansas City website.

 I wrote what you are about to read about a month after starting a secular AA meeting in 2014 with my friend Jim C. That year was an exciting time of transformation.
 You see, for the previous 25 years, the Big Book was the center of my AA experience.
 However, after realizing I was an atheist, I looked at the Big Book and my entire time in AA with fresh eyes, and to make sense of this new perspective, I started a blog that later became the website for my new homegroup.
 This piece was part of a series I called “The Atheist Big Book Study.”
 In that series, I rewrote Chapter Four in a way that was more acceptable to my atheistic viewpoint while retaining the original vernacular from 1939.

 Writing this was part of my healing from coming out as an atheist in AA, which was a painful and challenging time when I no longer felt welcome or accepted.
 The Big Book, which I thought so vital to my recovery, became Bill W.’s metaphoric boom-a-rang “that turned in its flight and all but cut me to ribbons.”
 People started to use the book to put me in my place, to show me how I was wrong.
 Now, sadly, I realize that it was always the case.
 The only difference is that I am now aware of that fact.

 That awareness is evidence of how much I have changed.
 My new homegroup, We Agnostics Kansas City, is now six years old, and during the last six years, I’ve seen hundreds of people get sober without ever reading the Big Book.
 These people have confirmed my view that we should build on the work of our founders, not try to replicate it.
 Keep what works in AA, and discard the unnecessary baggage that only serves to confuse people or to divide them into opposing camps.